A pre-workout supplement is almost standard for gym-goers these days.

 We took a holistic approach to pre-workout supplements, keeping in mind the multi-purpose nature of the range of compounds included in pre-workout formulations.

-For each of the pre-workout products on the market, we analyzed the ingredients to identify the biologically active ingredients, then classified each of these ingredients as a short-term ergogenic (like caffeine) or a long-term ergogenic (like L-carnitine).
+Prolific ingredient stack: We analyzed the ingredients to identify the biologically active ingredients, then classified each of these ingredients as a short-term ergogenic (like caffeine) or a long-term ergogenic (like L-carnitine).

 We also evaluated supplements on the presence of other, more cutting-edge performance enhancers like yohimbe, but put less stock in these emerging ingredients, because the scientific evidence to support them is not as strong as the core stack of performance enhancers we were looking for.

-To analyze the dosage, transparency was critically important to us.
-We strongly penalized formulations that hid the specific amount of each ingredient in the supplement behind a “proprietary formula,” as these types of tricks make it impossible to fully evaluate the efficacy of a supplement.
+Transparency: We strongly penalized formulations that hid the specific amount of each ingredient in the supplement behind a “proprietary formula,” as these types of tricks make it impossible to fully evaluate the efficacy of a supplement.

 Our final rankings, sorted by overall quality and efficacy, represent the best products on the market according to these criteria—they balance out short-term performance, long-term improvement, and all-around efficacy.